 Bourgeois and Desenfans reflected the taste and market opportunities of their time by concentrating on European painting of the 17th and 18th centuries, the period sometimes known as the ‘Age of Baroque’.
 Their taste was broad with a strong representation of all the major national styles of painting - Italian, Spanish, French, Flemish and Dutch.
 The great collection of English painting at Dulwich is largely due to two later donations.
 The group of Linley family portraits was given in 1835 and the Fairfax Murray Gift (also in the main comprising English portraits) in 1911.

 During the period 1600 - 1750 European art was at its most rich and most diverse.
 This was an age when artists were working for radically different societies and did so with astonishing individualism and experimental audacity.
 The result is an impressive range of style and different ways of looking at the world.
-To make sense of this kaleidoscope of painting, the collection has been hung by country and period.
-The Latins - the Italians, Spanish and French are hung at the north end of the Gallery; the Northern Europeans - Flemish, Dutch and British - to the south.
-The Gallery as a whole thus allows for a ‘broad-brush’ contrast between these two European polarities.
+To make sense of this eclectic group of paintings, the collection has been hung by country and period.
+The Latins - the Italians, Spanish and French are hung at the south end of the Gallery; the Northern Europeans – Flemish and Dutch - to the North.
+The British portraits are currently hung in Gallery ten.
+The hang allows for a ‘broad-brush’ contrast between these two European polarities.
 Today Dulwich Picture Gallery houses one of the finest collections of Old Masters in the world.